espway/espway/README.md

 with the WEMOS D1 mini connected.
 This will upload both the firmware and the filesystem containing the HTML UI.

+## Developing the frontend
+The HTML/JS frontend uses [Webpack](https://webpack.github.io/) as the build system.
+You will need [NodeJS](https://nodejs.org/en/) and NPM (the package manager) to build the frontend pages.
+It does jobs like bundling the JavaScript modules together, minifying and transpiling the [ES2015](https://babeljs.io/learn-es2015/) code for older browsers, compiling [Riot tags](http://riotjs.com/), minifying/autoprefixing CSS etc.

+After you've cloned this repo, run `npm install` in the root folder to install the package dependencies.
+There are two commands specified in `package.json` which run Webpack:

+* `npm run serve` start a web server which serves the static HTML files in the `html` directory.
+It also watches for changes in the source files in `html-src` and automatically rebuilds and reloads them.
+Use this while hacking on the frontend.
+* `npm run build` produces a production build of the frontend JS/CSS bundles.
+Use this before uploading your work to the ESP8266.

+If the frontend on the ESP is not updated for some reason when flashing, please run `make clean` to ensure the flash filesystem gets rebuilt.

 ## Dependencies
 The project utilizes some third-party libraries, in their respective folders: